 Customer & channels: Disrupt the remit of marketing to own the vision of the full customer experience

-The explosion in channels and respective touchpoints has lead to a fragmented ownership and servicing of the customer experience.
+The explosion in channels and respective touchpoints has led to fragmented ownership and servicing of the customer experience.
 Departments often have different understandings and perspectives of what this should be, leading to uncoordinated efforts and investments across functions to improve this.
 The CMO can play a vital role in bringing this together.
-Acting as the glue between departments, marketing can set a holistic vision on what the CX should be, and where to differentiate and excel.
+Acting as the glue between departments, marketing can set a holistic vision of what the CX should be, and where to differentiate and excel.
 Especially as consumers move seamlessly between multiple channels, they expect a similar brand experience across all channels.